Yatrik07/Visibility_Prediction/README.md

 # Visibility-Prediction
 ### PROBLEM STATEMENT:
 lack of technology in visibility prediction affecting occurence of events.
-### SOLUTION:
-To solve this problem we are proposing an open-source solution which predicts the maximum distance upto which objects can be seen at a particular temperature (Keeping other factors constant).

 ### About project:
 ##### Visibility is a measure of the distance at which an object or light can be clearly perceived.

-We predict the visibility of an object from a particular distance in kilometres on the basis of:
+Visibility is predicted of an object from a particular distance in kilometres on the basis of:
 Dry Bulb Temp, Wet Bulb Temp, Relative humidity, Wind Speed, Wind Direction, Precipitation & Sea Level Pressure.

 Visibility is affected by certain environmental factors like presence of fog, clouds, haze, precipitation, smog etc.